JulianRijken/Breakout/README.md

 ## Made by Julian Rijken

 The game and engine was made in 5 work days.
+The `src/` directory contains the game, and `Breakin/` contains the engine.

 The engine takes a lot of inspiration from Julgen (an engine I made before) but opts for a Node-based system similar to Godot's.
 This is done for simplicity, allowing for maximum flexibility over performance.